- Home

 8.1.
 Applicable Works for a Déclaration Préalable

-There are some building works that do not require planning consent, but the submission of a works declaration.
+There are some building works that do not require planning consent, but submission of a works declaration.

 The works declaration is called a déclaration préalable.